-Acquisition and disposal accounting involves estimating the fair value of assets and liabilities at the acquisition/ disposal date, including the identification and valuation of intangible assets and goodwill and calculating the profit/loss on disposal.
+Acquisition and disposal accounting involves estimating the fair value of assets, liabilities and purchase consideration at the acquisition/disposal date, including the identification and valuation of intangible assets and goodwill (in case of acquisition) and calculating the profit/loss on disposal.
 The Group engages independent third-party specialists to prepare valuation reports, which are then subject to external auditors' review.